dram/trealla/docs/FEATURES.md

 A process can be created as a network server, to which a client process connects and they can exchange messages just as above:

-	server(+NameList,-Pid)            - fork as named network process server(+NameList,-Pid,+Key,+Cert) - ditto & specify KEY & CERT .pem files
+	server(+BindList,-Pid)            - fork as named network process server(+BindList,-Pid,+Key,+Cert) - ditto & specify KEY & CERT .pem files

-The *netproc/2* call just creates a named network server which then creates a process for each client connection (with TCP only).
-The name refers to a named service for sharing with discovery.
+The *server/2* call just creates a named network server (or servers) which waits and then spawns a light-weight process for every client connection (with TCP only).
+The name (if present) refers to a named service for sharing with discovery.
 When multiple bindings are provided they all funnel into the same receive queue for the process.
 An ephemeral port is allocated automatically by the system.
-The process terminates on a client disconnect.
+The spawned process exits on a client disconnect.

 Use the *pid/2* call to connect a network client, where Name may refer to a named service to be found using discovery.
 If a local process of that name is found, it will be used first, otherwise a network process will be sought using discovery.

-Both *netproc/* and *pid/2* may take bind attributes (as outlined in the next section).
+Both *server/* and *pid/2* may take bind attributes (as outlined in the next section).
 For example, a simple echo server and client:

 	:-using([proc,net]).